Devolutions/devolutions-crypto/python/PYPI_README.md

 ## Exception Handling

-All functions may raise `DevolutionsCryptoException` on errors:
+All functions may raise `DevolutionsCryptoError` on errors:

 ```python
 import devolutions_crypto